mmadwn/simple-RESTAPI/README.md

 # About
-An Example RESTAPI in PHP
+An Example REST API in PHP